Sunday, May 28, 2023

 Who are your primary customers?

 In other words, what are your most popular products that require cold storage?
-Are they grade school students who buy ice candy on their way home?
+Are they grade school students who buy ice cream on their way home?
 Or homemakers who make last-minute lunchbox meals for their kids?

 Understanding your customers will help you choose the appropriate refrigerator to support the business.
-Buying the fridge after a few weeks observing purchase patterns, if possible, makes good business sense.
+Buying the fridge after a few weeks and observing purchase patterns, if possible, makes good business sense.

 Which items are in demand?